Famoi/FamoiWhitepaper/README.md

-####Famoi: A decentralised platform for recording and certifying asset or inventory provenance
+####Famoi: A decentralised platform for recording and certifying asset or product provenance

 To begin reading please refer to our [GitBook page here](https://duncanaforbes.gitbooks.io/famoi-whitepaper/content/).
 We're consistently and openly working on / updating the Whitepaper.
 At the moment it is fairly bare bone.
 As we slowly start to publicly draft, edit and contribute it to Famoi's Github.